YuejiaoShi/Aora/README.md

 ### 4. **Home Screen** (`Home.tsx`)

 - **Functionality**: Displays a feed of all the uploaded videos from various users.
-- **Components Used**:

-  - `FlatList`: Renders a list of video posts.
-  - `VideoCard`: A custom component to display video information like title, thumbnail, and creator details.

 - **Features**:
   - **Video Feed**: Shows a list of videos uploaded by different users.